What is bioavailability?

 do not contain ingredients that negatively affect the bioavailability of other nutrients

-While many of our readers may be exploring the importance of bioavailability for the first time, the effectiveness and absorption of specific nutrients have always been front and centre for us at Heights.
+Whilst this might be the first time you’re exploring bioavailability and it’s importance, the effectiveness and absorption of specific nutrients have always been front and center for us at Heights.

 That’s why we only use the purest ingredients that have been vetted by third-party reviewers, and we always select the best forms of each vitamin or mineral to ensure maximum bioavailability.